whiteflang/Project_Microfrontends_Mrcinema/README.md

 ```
 ng new --minimal --skip-git --routing Marketing
 ```
-# implementation of the dependency @angular-architects/module-federation. 🎬
+# 1.implementation of the dependency @angular-architects/module-federation. 🎬

 _The "@angular-architects/module-federation" dependency is a package provided by Angular Architects that simplifies the configuration of module federation in Angular applications._